radrow/ddtrace/SCENARIOS.md

 #### `supersimple`

-Simple test with only one service that just replies to the initial call.
+Simple test with only one service that just responds to the initial call.

 ```erlang
 {sessions, [ {s, {0, [{wait, 10}]}} ] }.